cbyrohl/scida/docs/halocatalogs.md

 Cosmological simulations are often post-processed with a substructure identification algorithm in order to identify halos and galaxies.
 The resulting catalogs can be loaded and connect with the particle-level snapshot data.

+!!! info
+    If you want to run the code below, you can download and extract snapshot and its group catalog from the TNG50-4 test data:

+    ``` bash
+    wget https://heibox.uni-heidelberg.de/f/dc65a8c75220477eb62d/?dl=1 -O snapshot.tar.gz
+    tar -xvf snapshot.tar.gz
+    wget https://heibox.uni-heidelberg.de/f/ff27fb6975fb4dc391ef/?dl=1 -O catalog.tar.gz
+    tar -xvf catalog.tar.gz
+    ```
+    The snapshot and group catalog should be placed in the same folder.
+    Then you can load the snapshot with `ds = load("snapdir_030")`.
+The group catalog should automatically be detected, otherwise you can also pass the path to the catalog via the `catalog` keyword to `load()`.

 ## Adding and using halo/galaxy catalog information
 Currently, we support the usual FOF/Subfind combination and format.
 Their presence will be automatically detected and the catalogs will be loaded into *ds.data* as shown below.